AckerlyXu/heima/articles/hdinsight/hdinsight-apache-spark-python-package-installation.md

 ---
-title: 'Script action: Install Python packages with Jupyter notebooks on Azure HDInsight | Azure'
+title: Script action - Install Python packages with Jupyter on Azure HDInsight | Azure
-description: Step-by-step instructions on how to configure Jupyter notebooks available with HDInsight Spark clusters to use external python packages.
+description: Step-by-step instructions on how to use script action to configure Jupyter notebooks available with HDInsight Spark clusters to use external python packages.
 services: hdinsight
 documentationcenter: ''
 author: nitinme